 The court cited Ahmanson Foundation v.
 United States, 674 F.2d 761 (9th Cir.
 1981), in support of both of those steps of the analysis.
 In Ahmanson, the decedent owned the one voting share and all 99 nonvoting shares of a corporation.
 The voting share was left to the decedent's sons and the 99 nonvoting shares were left to a charitable foundation.
 The gross estate value of the 100 shares took into consideration that the decedent held full voting control of all of the shares, but "the estate's deduction attributable to the donation of the 99 nonvoting shares necessitated a 3% discount to account for the foundation's lack of voting rights."
-The fact that the asset in Ahmanson was split between an individual and a charity rather than between two charities made no difference because that did not affect the value of the property received by the donee that determines the amount of the deduction available to the donor."
+The fact that the asset in Ahmanson was split between an individual and a charity rather than between two charities made no difference because that did not affect the value of the church's and foundation's respective interests that they received "and it is the value of the property received by the donee that determines the amount of the deduction available to the donor."

 The parties reached agreement regarding the amounts of discounts if the court determined that discounts were appropriate in determining the charitable deduction for the charitable transfers to the church and to the foundation.
 The parties stipulated a 27.385% discount for the 25% passing to the church and a 4% discount for the 75% passing to the foundation.
-Discounting the interests passing to the separate charities resulted in a reduction of the charitable deduction of over \$2.5 million, a quite significant reduction.
+Discounting the interests passing to the separate charities resulted in a reduction of the charitable deduction of over \$2.5 million, a guite significant reduction.